-Would you like to dive deeper into the world of came development?
-Computer Science II: Programming explores and builds skills in programming and a basic understanding of the fundamentals of procedural development using the Visual Basic Programming language.
+Would you like to dive deeper into the world of game development?
+Computer Science II: Software Development explores and builds skills in programming and a basic understanding of the fundamentals of procedural development using the Visual Basic Programming language.
 Coursework emphasizes logical program design involving user-designed functions and standard structure elements.
 Discussions will include the role of data types, variables, structures, addressable memory locations, arrays and pointers and data file access methods.

-- Grade Level: Grade 11,12 - Prerequisites: Comp Science I - Credits: 1 credit per semester; 2 semesters - Fulfills a Science elective requirement - Qualifies as a quantitative reasoning course - Counts as elective or directed elective for all diplomas
+- Grade Level: Grade 10-12 - Prerequisites: Principles of Computing - Credits: 1 credit per semester; 2 semesters - Fulfills a Science elective requirement - Qualifies as a quantitative reasoning course - Counts as elective or directed elective for all diplomas

-COMPUTER SCIENCE III: SOFTWARE DEVELOPMENT COURSE #524901/524911
+COMPUTER SCIENCE III: SOFTWARE COURSE #524901/524911